This post may contain affiliate or referral links. Read more about this in our disclosure policy.

-1. Begin by applying two coats of the blue craft paint to the wooden clothespin.
-Allow coats to dry in between application.
+Begin by applying two coats of blue craft paint to the wooden clothespin.
+Allow coats to dry in between applications.

 Once the glue is dry you can use your dolphin clip as a bookmark, as a clip to hold items together, or even as a puppet or reading buddy.